Cyclone-Robosub/WaypointExecutive/JSON_Parser/Note.md

 - max_time: the maximum amount of time that this step would run for.
     - **CAVEAT**:
     - If max_time is not provide, defaults to 39 seconds
-- position: 6-element position array: [x, y, z, roll, pitch, yaw]. x,y,z are in meters while rool, pitch, and yaw are euler angles.
+- position: 6-element position array: [x, y, z, roll, pitch, yaw]. x,y,z are in meters while roll, pitch, and yaw are euler angles.
 Support float-point.
 - vision_command: A string that will be processed as a "vision" command.
-Only avilable for steps with type "vision".
+Only available for steps with type "vision".
 - manipulation_command: A string that will be processed as a "manipulation" command.
 Only available for steps with type "vision".